Standard Operating Procedures

 Where personal equipment has been left with Canoe Avon for 6 months or more after a member has left the club or not paid for storage, then Canoe Avon will assume ownership, either allowing use by other members or selling it to recoup unpaid fees as well as make space for other equipment.

-Club notices will be emailed to members through the British Canoeing Membership & Events Portal.
+Club notices will be emailed to members through the Paddle UK Membership & Events Portal.
 However, a club whiteboard and notice board are also located in the boat shed and clubhouse respectively.

 9. The Saltford Rowing Centre